George E. Staples: Early life

+Career

 Like so many others of his generation, Staples joined the military shortly after the Pearl Harbor Attack in December 1941 and, after failing to get into the Naval Air Corps, was accepted in Officer Candidate School, served on various vessels for short durations in training and was finally assigned to the USS Muliphen as communications officer until the end of the Pacific War.

-Following his discharge, he graduated from Utah State Agricultural College at Logan, Utah with a B.S. in Animal Science, went on to South Dakota State College of Agricultural & Mechanical Arts at Brookings, South Dakota for his Master's Degree and finally to Colorado A&M at Ft.
-Collins, Colorado for his Doctorate in Veterinary Medicine.
+Following his discharge, he graduated from Utah State Agricultural College at Logan, Utah, with a B.S. in Animal Science, went on to South Dakota State College of Agricultural & Mechanical Arts at Brookings, South Dakota, for his Master's Degree and finally to Colorado A&M at Ft.
+Collins, Colorado, for his Doctorate in Veterinary Medicine.

-He worked in private practice at Afton, Wyoming for a few years before landing a field position with the U.S. Department of Agriculture where he was able to work out of his hometown of Kanosh during the peak of the atomic testing in the late 1950s, by which time his family had grown to four sons and a daughter.
+He worked in private practice at Afton, Wyoming, for a few years before landing a field position with the U.S. Department of Agriculture where he was able to work out of his hometown of Kanosh during the peak of the atomic testing in the late 1950s, by which time his family had grown to four sons and a daughter.
 However, by the end of that decade, some people in that area begin to show symptoms of radiation poisoning and Staples felt it prudent to move his family out in the summer of 1960.
 The fifth Staples son was born shortly after that move, but died in infancy.

-His sixth and last son was born in Topeka, Kansas in 1962, where the family had relocated for his employment with Morris Research Laboratories, pioneers in pet nutrition and now part of the Hill's Pet Nutrition Group.
+His sixth and last son was born in Topeka, Kansas, in 1962, where the family had relocated for his employment with Morris Research Laboratories, pioneers in pet nutrition and now part of the Hill's Pet Nutrition Group.
 Staples' work in the relatively new field attracted the attention of North Dakota State University.
 He was hired and made the move there December 29, 1964.

 His unique experience in private practice, USDA field work with livestock diseases and pioneering research in pet nutrition was used to improve the livestock industry in North Dakota.
 At least one notorious trafficker in diseased cattle was put out of business by the techniques Staples shared in early disease detection and treatment of livestock diseases, particularly calf scours.
 A major breakthrough to treatment of the disease was put on the market through Staples research shortly after publication of his 1982 publication Calf scours: Causes, prevention, treatment.
 However, the ingredients were so simple and inexpensive that none of the major pharmaceutical companies felt it profitable to market commercially.